rust-lang/reference/src/types/generics/index.md

 r[generics.parameters.attributes]
 ## Attributes

-Generic lifetime and type parameters allow [attributes] on them.
+Generic parameters allow [attributes] on them.
 There are no built-in attributes that do anything in this position, although custom derive attributes may give meaning to it.

 This example shows using a custom derive attribute to modify the meaning of a generic parameter.